NYUAD-IM/Desert-Media-Art/WeeklySchedule2.md

     - What's your story?
     - What's your technical implementation
 - Work on storyboard and implementation plan

+### Storyboard Assignment
+- Same information as in [Syllabus](https://desert.nyuadim.com/syllabus/)

+Create a storyboard for your documentation video.
+The storyboard should tell the story of your project and how the interaction works.
+The storyboard should include the opening title and closing credits.

+The storyboard must:
+-   Show the script of your video in a sequence of panels
+-   Show the interaction of your project with the environment / participants
+-   Show the context of your project (location / environment)
+-   Allow the class to understand your project from the storyboard alone

+Post your storyboard as a link to a PDF to the class blog.

+Present your storyboard in class:
+-   5-7 minutes going through storyboard - presented by another group using only the storyboard
+-   10 minutes of feedback with class

+Rubric:
+-   Concept / Story - 10 points
+-   Communication - 10 points

+Total / 20 points = 5% of final grade

 ### Additional technical resources ###